shayenna/HealthyHeadwatersLab_wiki/Field-work/Field-work.md

 ### Resources
 #### Lab Activities Inventory
-The Healthy Headwaters Activities Inventory (Dropbox/1.Healthy Headwaters Lab Activities INVENTORY.xlsx) tracks all types of activities the Healthy Headwaters Lab is conducting, across all projects.
+The Healthy Headwaters Activities Inventory (Shared HHL Dropbox/1.Healthy Headwaters Lab Activities INVENTORY.xlsx) tracks all types of activities the Healthy Headwaters Lab is conducting, across all projects.
 The activities inventory in managed by the research facilitator but can be added to by anyone.
 Activities from field activity plans will automatically be added to the inventory, but please let Jess I. know if you are participating in other activities (e.g., partner meetings, public outreach) and it will also be added.

 #### Field work checklist
-A current field work checklist can be found in Dropbox (Dropbox/Forms/Field-gear-checklist.docx)
+A current field work checklist can be found in Dropbox (Shared HHL Dropbox/Forms/Field-gear-checklist.docx)

 ### Before Leaving GLIER
-* Fill out a Field Activity Plan (Dropbox/Forms/Field-Activity-Plan.docx) and send it to Catherine and Jess Ives.
+* Fill out a Field Activity Plan (Shared HHL Dropbox/Forms/Field-Activity-Plan.docx) and send it to Catherine and Jess Ives.
 (Or Alyssa??)
 The Field Activity Plan will be saved on Dropbox and serve as a partial record of our lab activities.
 * Make sure you have all of the supplies and equipment you need (Complete the [field work checklist])
 * Sign any equipment out on the [Asana Equipment Locations Sheet](https://app.asana.com/0/1128801752832452/board)